 - i.
-During the Support Planning process in conjunction with the initial assessment or reassessment, the individual seeking or receiving services shall not be eligible for the HCBS program if the case manager determines the individual's needs are more extensive than the HCBS program services are able to support, the individual's health and safety cannot be assured in a community setting, and/or the cost containment review process is not met as outlined in Section 8.393.2.F. - If the case manager determines that the individual is ineligible for an HCBS Program, the case manager shall: - Obtain any other documentation necessary to support the determination; and - b) Inform the individual of their appeal rights pursuant to Section 8.057. - 2.
-The Long-Term Care Waiver Program Notice Action (LTC-803) shall be completed in the IMS for all applicable programs at the time of initial eligibility, when there is a significant change in the individual's payment or services, an adverse action, and at the time of discontinuation. - 3.
-In the event the individual appeals a denial or discontinuation action, except for reasons related to financial eligibility, the case manager shall attend the appeal hearing to defend the denial or discontinuation action.
+During the Support Planning process in conjunction with the initial assessment or reassessment, the individual seeking or receiving services shall not be eligible for the HCBS program if the case manager determines the individual's needs are more extensive than the HCBS program services are able to support, that the individual's health and safety cannot be assured in a community setting and/or if the cost containment review process is met as outlined in Section 8.393.2.F. - 1) If the case manager determines that the individual is ineligible for an HCBS Program, the case manager shall: - a) Obtain any other documentation necessary to support the determination; and - b) Inform induvial of their appeal rights pursuant to Section 8.057. - 2.
+The Notice Services Status (LTC-803) shall be completed in the IMS for all applicable programs at the time of initial eligibility, when there is a significant change in the individual's payment or services, an adverse action, or at the time of discontinuation. - 3.
+In the event the individual appeals a denial or discontinuation action, with the exception of reasons related to financial eligibility, the case manager shall attend the appeal hearing to defend the denial or discontinuation action.